franck-gaspoz/MovieDbAssistant/templates.md

 #### template `data`

-example of a movie detail page. aggregate some properties from:
+example of a movie detail page.
+Aggregates some properties from:
 - the movie data
 - the data of the query that provided the movie data (if any)